caltechlibrary/mkpage/README.md

 *reldocpath* is intended to simplify the calculation of relative asset paths (e.g. common CSS files, images, feeds) when working from a common project directory.

+#### blogit

+*blogit* performs two tasks, first is given a filename and date (in YYYY-MM-DD format) it will copy the file into an appropriate blog path based on the date provided.
+The second task is it maintains a `blog.json` file describing the content of the blog.
+This is placed in the same folder as the where the year folder for the blog is create.

 ##### Example